UNdot33K/ScriptKiddie_AV/README.md

-First you need to have python 3.8 or higher with "pyinstaller" installed (advanced users may use other compilers such as cx_freeze, or any other) so you can compile the cmp.py After downloading Python, open a command line window with administrative privileges and
+First you need to have python 3.8 or higher with "pyinstaller" installed (advanced users may use other compilers such as cx_freeze, or any other) so you can compile the cmp.py After downloading Python from here: https://www.python.org/downloads/ open a command line window with administrative privileges and type:
-type:

 pip install pyinstaller